English language tests and the NMC:

 We will support you as much as we can through this process and strongly recommend you visit the NMC website for further information.

-We can offer up to £1000 to help towards your relocation and we can also offer you a loan towards your OSCE.
-Contact us for more details: firstname.lastname@example.org
+We offer £1000 to help towards your relocation and your first OSCE test is paid for by the hospital.
+Contact us for more details: email@example.com